-- leveraging exaggerates any increase or decrease in the NAV of the common stock; - the dividend requirements on the Convertible Preferred Stock may exceed the income from the portfolio securities purchased with the proceeds from the issuance of preferred shares;

-- a decline in NAV results if the investment performance of the additional securities purchased fails to cover their cost to the Fund (including any dividend requirements of preferred shares); - a decline in NAV could affect the ability of the Fund to make common stock dividend payments; - a failure to pay dividends or make distributions on its common stock could result in the Fund's ceasing to qualify as a regulated investment company under the Code; and - if the asset coverage for the Fund's preferred shares declines to less than two hundred percent (as a result of market fluctuations or otherwise), the Fund may be required to sell a portion of its investments when it may be disadvantageous to do so.
+- leveraging exaggerates any increase or decrease in the NAV of the common stock; - the dividend requirements on the Convertible Preferred Stock may exceed the income from the portfolio securities purchased with the proceeds from the issuance of preferred shares; - a decline in NAV results if the investment performance of the additional securities purchased fails to cover their cost to the Fund (including any dividend requirements of preferred shares); - a decline in NAV could affect the ability of the Fund to make common stock dividend payments; - a failure to pay dividends or make distributions on its common stock could result in the Fund's ceasing to qualify as a regulated investment company under the Code; and - if the asset coverage for the Fund's preferred shares declines to less than two hundred percent (as a result of market fluctuations or otherwise), the Fund may be required to sell a portion of its investments when it may be disadvantageous to do so.

 Pursuant to Section 18 of the 1940 Act, it is unlawful for the Fund, as a registered closed-end investment company, to issue any class of senior security, or to sell any senior security that it issues, unless it can satisfy certain "asset coverage" ratios.
 The asset coverage ratio with respect to a senior security representing indebtedness means the ratio of the value of the Fund's total assets (less all liabilities and indebtedness not represented by senior securities) to the aggregate amount of the Fund's senior securities representing indebtedness.
-The asset coverage ratio with respect to a senior security representing stock means the ratio of the value of the Fund's total assets (less all liabilities and indebtedness not represented by senior securities) to the aggregate amount of the senior securities) to the aggregate amount of the senior securities representing indebtedness not represented by senior securities representing indebtedness not represented by senior securities representing indebtedness plus the aggregate liquidation preference of the Fund's outstanding preferred shares.
+The asset coverage ratio with respect to a senior security representing stock means the ratio of the value of the Fund's total assets (less all liabilities and indebtedness not represented by senior securities) to the aggregate amount of the Fund's senior securities representing indebtedness plus the aggregate liquidation preference of the Fund's outstanding preferred shares.

 If, as is the case with the Fund, a registered investment company's senior securities are equity securities, such securities must have an asset coverage ratio of at least 200% immediately following its issuance.
 If a registered investment company's senior securities represent indebtedness, such indebtedness must have an asset coverage ratio of at least 300% immediately after their issuance.
-Subject to certain exceptions, during any period following issuance that the Fund fails to satisfy these asset coverage ratios, it will, among other things, be prohibited from declaring any dividend or declaring any other distribution in respect of its common stock except a dividend payable in Common Shares issued by the Fund.
+Subject to certain exceptions, during any period following issuance that the Fund fails to satisfy these asset coverage ratios, it will, among other things, be prohibited from declaring any dividend or declaring any other distribution in respect of its common stock except a dividend payable in common stock issued by the Fund.
 A registered investment company may, to the extent permitted by the 1940 Act, segregate assets or "cover" transactions in order to avoid the creation of a class of senior security.